vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 ## Writing module

-Import the necessary modules that we'll use to write the module and defined some error code that we will use.
+Import the necessary modules that we'll use to write the module and define some error codes that we will use.

 ```move
 ...